Merging an SRT file with an MP4 file comes in handy when you have a video player that can read video files but not subtitle files.

 If you don’t know what Handbrake is, don’t worry, a post that talks all about the video compressing and converting software will be linked.

 It’s free and you don’t need an internet connection to use it.

 Below are the steps you should take in order to merge SRT and MP4 files.

 Step 1: Organize the SRT File and Video File in the Same Folder

-This is a necessary step you have to take in order to enable the Handbrake software easily find the files you want to merge.
+This is a necessary step you have to take to enable the Handbrake software to easily find the files you want to merge.

 All you have to do is create a new folder in any location on your computer (e.g. Desktop), then put the video and SRT files in it.